-Explain [ ]
+Explain []

-At 31st December 2021, of the total of 12 members of the Board of Directors of Fluidra, 10 are non-executive directors, therefore complying with the recommendation on this matter.
+• - - • • , - • • • • At 31st December 2023, of th he total of 13 me mbers o f the E Board of D irectors of Fluid dra, 11 are non-executive directors, therefore complying with th e reco mm endation o n this matter.

 One of the main goals of the Appointments and Remuneration Committee in relation to the director and senior manager selection policy is to favour diversity of professional background, knowledge, nationality and, especially, gender.
-The Appointments and Remuneration Committee is aware that at present it does not comply with the Corporate Governance recommendation concerning the percentage of female board members, and is therefore taking the necessary measures to increase the number of women on the Board of Directors, as described in sections C.1.5 and C.1.6.
-Such measures are for the purpose of ensuring that the selection processes take gender diversity into account, balanced with other criteria of the profile sought such as knowledge, nationality, experience and solvency.
+The Appointments and Remuneration Committee and the Board of Directors are aware that at present the Company does not comply with this Corporate Governance recommendation concerning the percentage of female board members, and is therefore taking the necessary measures to increase gender diversity on the Board of Directors, as described in sections C.1.5 and C.1.6.
+Such measures are for the purpose of ensuring that the selection processes take gender diversity into account, balanced with other criteria of the profile sought such as knowledge, nationality, experience and solvency, subject at all times to the fundamental principle of merits and suitability of the candidate, in line with the analysis of the Company's needs carried out by the Board of Directors.

-However, this aim can only be achieved when new candidates have to be selected to cover vacancies arising on the Board of Directors.
-Evidence that the measures adopted regarding the selection of female directors are working is that the last two vacancies on the Board of Directors, with the posts still in force, have been filled by women (Ms Esther Berrozpe, appointed for the first time on 6th September 2019 through the procedure of co-optation and whose appointment was ratified by the Ordinary General Meeting held on 19th May 2020, and Ms Barbara Borra, appointed for the first time on 30th December 2021 through the procedure of co-optation and whose appointment will be submitted for ratification at the next Ordinary General Meeting of the Company).
+However, this aim can only be achieved when new candidates have to be selected to cover vacancies arising on the Board of Directors, or when it has been resolved to increase the number of members of the Board of Directors.
+Evidence that the measures adopted regarding the selection of female directors are working is that three of the last four appointments of independent directors have been filled by women (Ms Esther Berrozpe, appointed for the first time on 6th September 2019 through the procedure of co-optation and whose appointment was ratified by the Ordinary General Meeting held on 19th May 2020, Ms Barbara Borra, appointed for the first time on 30th December 2021 through the procedure of co-optation and whose appointment was ratified at the Ordinary General Meeting held on 5th May 2022 and Ms Aedhmar Hynes, appointed for the first time by the Ordinary General Meeting held on 10th May 2023).

-The Appointments and Remuneration Committee continues to work to ensure that future selection processes to cover new vacancies continue to favour gender diversity on the Board of Directors.
+The Appointments and Remuneration Committee continues to work to ensure that future selection processes to cover new vacancies continue to favour gender diversity on the Board of Directors and that the above-mentioned goal is achieved by June 2025.